HeyPublisher/heypublisher-submission-manager/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Released: 2018-03-14
+* Fixed issue where publishers are unable to create an email template if they don't already have an email template defined.
+* Fixed issue where it was impossible to delete an email template for a multi-word submission state (ie: 'read' was ok, but 'publisher revision requested' would fail).

 = 2.8.0 =
 * Released: 2018-02-25
 * UI for email response template management is now wholly within WordPress, so those funky styling issues are no longer an issue.